(Photo courtesy of NetPS Plant Finder)

 Parry's Agave will grow to be about 24 inches tall at maturity extending to 6 feet tall with the flowers, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.

 This shrub should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in poor soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.
 It can be propagated by multiplication of the underground bulbs.

 Parry's Agave makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.